 - He is not sure how to pick clothes or how to put them on.
 He knows wearing pjs is not right in the daytime, but can’t figure out how to change them.

-Yesterday morning, My Love came out to the living room, after just waking up, still in his pjs.
-He seemed on a mission and darted straight over to me, where I was sitting at my computer.
+Yesterday morning, My Love came out to the living room, still in his pjs.
+I knew he had just gotten up, yet he seemed to be on a mission, and darted straight over to me, where I was sitting at my computer.

 “I am so sorry for all the things I did.
 All the things I did to you,” he blurted out at me.
 “I did not mean to do them.
 I am sorry.
 I mean it.”

 “What are you talking about?”
-I said, holding my hands out to steady his wavering body, while looking into his eyes to be sure he was, indeed, awake.
+I asked, holding my hands out to steady his wavering body, while looking into his eyes to be sure he was, indeed, awake.

 There was no usual dramatic entrance, no “good morning,” or even a normal “hello.”
+We had not had any discussions or any remotely similar topic that might have prompted even a conscious apology.
 I wondered if his anosognosia had lifted, or even was miraculously gone…after all, he suddenly remembered things he was not proud of in his past!
 Why else would he feel compelled to apologize for something he just realized he had done?

 Is this how we do when we want to make amends?